Menditect/documentation/docs/mta/datavariation.md

 ### Migrate Test Suite Data Variation to Test Case Data Variation
 - Click on <i class="fas fa-ellipsis"></i> on the top right of the Data Variaton page.
-- Click on "<i class="fa-light fa-arrow-right"></i> Move to test case data variation".
+- Click on `Move to test case data variation`.
 - Select the Test Case that you want to migrate from Test Suite Data Variation to Test Case Data Variation.

 ### Migrate Test Case Data Variation to Test Suite Data Variation
 - Click on <i class="fas fa-ellipsis"></i> on the top right of the Data Variaton popup.
-- Click on "<i class="fa-light fa-arrow-right"></i> Move to test suite data variation".
+- Click on `Move to test suite data variation`.
 - Confirm.

 ### Remove all Test Suite Data Variation
 To completely remove all Data Variation Items and also remove all Data Variations:
 - Click on <i class="fas fa-ellipsis"></i> on the top right of the Data Variaton page.
-- Click on "<i class="fal fa-trash-alt"></i> Disable test suite data variations".
+- Click on `Disable test suite data variations`.

 Note: if you already deleted all [Datavariation Item Rows](datavariation-item-row), you will not get a confirmation message.

 ### Remove all Test Case Data Variation
 To completely remove all Data Variation Items and also remove all Data Variations:
 - Click on <i class="fas fa-ellipsis"></i> on the top right of the Data Variaton popup.
-- Click on "<i class="fal fa-trash-alt"></i> Disable test case data variations".
+- Click on `Disable test case data variations`.

 Note: if you already deleted all [Datavariation Item Rows](datavariation-item-row), you will not get a confirmation message.